After Alaska teen's murder, cybersecurity experts warn of catfishing predators

 "If I'm a predator, I can now approach someone with a great deal of information, like their parents’ names or an address, and that makes me sound legitimate and familiar," he said.
 “That’s how they get in.”

-According to FBI data, nearly 20,000 people reported being victims of romance or confidence fraud, in which a perpetrator deceives someone into believing they have a trust relationship, whether it's friendly or romantic.
+According to FBI data, almost 20,000 people reported being victims of romance or confidence fraud, in which a perpetrator deceives someone into believing they have a trust relationship, whether it's friendly or romantic.

 While it can seem almost impossible to completely regulate a young person's internet use, there are some ways to educate kids by giving them signs to watch out for, Banafa said.
 Be wary of online friends who ask you to go from one platform to another, such as moving from Tinder to text messaging or especially Snapchat, because those messages disappear, he said.